jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/search_batch/batch_queries.md

 	]
 ```

-Third query was not used since the second query returned results.
-If `mode` would have been `all` results would have been:
+The third query was not used since the second query returned results.
+Had the `mode` been `all`, the results would have been:

 ```json
 	[